Moment bounds and central limit theorems for Gaussian subordinated arrays: Abstract

 \section{Abstract}

-A general moment bound for a product of Gaussian vector's functions extending the moment bound in Taqqu (1977, Lemma 4.5) is established.
-A very general central limit theorem for triangular arrays of nonlinear functionals of multidimensional Gaussian sequences generalizing the results of Arcones (1994) is deduced.
-The stationarity of the Gaussian vector sequences is not required.
+A general moment bound for sums of products of Gaussian vector's functions extending the moment bound in Taqqu (1977, Lemma 4.5) is established.
+A general central limit theorem for triangular arrays of nonlinear functionals of multidimensional non-stationary Gaussian sequences is proved.
+This theorem extends the previous results of Breuer and Major (1981), Arcones (1994) and others.
+A Berry-Esseen-type bound in the above-mentioned central limit theorem is derived following Nourdin, Peccati and Podolskij (2011).
+Two applications of the above results are discussed.
+The first one refers to the asymptotic behavior of a roughness statistic for continuous-time Gaussian processes and the second one is a central limit theorem satisfied by long memory locally stationary process.